Types of strawberries: The different varieties at a glance

 Climbing strawberry varieties

-Unusual and so-called because they produce runners that can grow up to 2m in length, climbing strawberries do not actually climb, but can be tied in up vertical supports to provide an unusual feature.
-These climbing varieties are ideal for balconies or where space is at a premium.
+Unusual and so-called because they produce runners that can grow up to 2m in length, climbing strawberries do not actually climb but can be tied to vertical supports to provide an unusual feature.
+These climbing varieties are ideal for balconies or areas where space is at a premium.

 With so many strawberry varieties to choose from, it might be time to start planning which and when to plant them.
-For tips on how and when to plant your strawberry plants read our article here.
+Read our expert article on planting strawberries with tips on when, where and how.